Toronto: Real estate

-Technology & biotech
+Technology and biotech

 Toronto is a large hub of the Canadian and global technology industry, generating $52 billion in revenues annually.
-In 2017, Toronto tech firms offered almost 30,000 jobs which is higher than the combination of San Francisco Bay area, Seattle and Washington, D.C.
+In 2017, Toronto tech firms offered almost 30,000 jobs, which is higher than the combination of San Francisco Bay area, Seattle and Washington, D.C.
 The area bound between the Greater Toronto Area, the region of Waterloo and the city of Hamilton was termed a "digital corridor" by the Branham Group, a region highly concentrated with technology companies and jobs similar to Silicon Valley in California.
-It is the third largest center for information and communications technology in North America, coming in behind New York City and Silicon Valley, with over 168,000 people and 15,000 companies working in the Toronto technology sector alone.
-Toronto is also home to a large startup ecosystem.
-In 2013, the city was ranked as the 8th best startup scene in the world and 3rd when it came to performance and support.
+Toronto is home to a large startup ecosystem and is the third-largest center for information and communications technology in North America, behind New York City and the Silicon Valley.
+In 2023, the city was ranked as the 17th best startup scene in the world.